Eivyses/roborock-s55-voicepack/README.md

+# UPDATE
+### I do not own scripts created to connect and update voices.
+I only created repo as a demo on how to do it in english.
+Also I do not maintain it.
+Original post is of german page: https://kaeni.de/deutsche-sprachpakete-fuer-den-roborock-sweep-one/

 # Roborock S55 Voicepack

 ### This is a project, deticated to creating custom voice packs for roborock s50 and s55